How Do the Eyes Work?

 The eye has six muscles.
 These muscles arise from the eye socket (orbit) and work to move the eye up and down, side to side, or in a circular motion.

-Light rays are focused on the macula lutea when an eye is looking directly at an object.
+Light rays are focused on the macula lutea when an eye looks directly at an object.

 The macula lutea is a yellow oval area in the retina's center (back of the eye).
 The center of the macula is known as the fovea.

-It is the section of the retina that is in charge of sharp, detailed central vision (also called visual acuity).
+The section of the retina is in charge of sharp, detailed central vision (also called visual acuity).